 Currently, ALE is the exclusive bargaining representative for Council Member Aides, Finance Analysts, and Senior Finance Analysts.
-We are hopeful that other titles will soon be able to join ALE.
+We are in active discussions with other titles who seek to join ALE.
 Please contact us if someone you know in another job title at the Council is interested in unionization.

 3. Why should I become a member of ALE?

 Membership means you have a say in all union matters which means you have a say in your workplace.
 This includes electing union leadership and our contract bargaining committee, helping to determine our priorities as a union and within our contract, ratifying our first contract, and more.